 It is your office phone now, till you log out:

 Hot desking is not new.
 It has existed since the late 80s.
 The accessibility of hot-desking, nonetheless, was joined to your finances, requiring enterprise-grade IT and hardware capabilities.

 Is hot desking a good fit for your office?

-In general hot desking is used to make the most of floor space.
-Organizations compensate a large percentage of their budget renting and maintaining offices for their workers.
+In general hot-desking is used to make the most of floor space.
+Organizations compensate a big chunk of their budget renting and maintaining offices for their workers.
 However, research recommends that almost 40 percent of that costly office space is generally vacant.
 Hot desking provides a way to reduce office size, reduce unnecessary furniture and hardware expenses.
 Furthermore, it accommodates different preferences of workers’ schedules and seating.
 Hot desking also certainly lead to workers from different departments interacting with each other.
 It can promote socializing, build unity in the company, and make improved collaboration opportunities.
 By freeing workers to pick their own workspace, companies also hope to improve workforce satisfaction and efficiency.

 However, hot desking has its own set of challenges.
 Here is what you should watch out for:

 - Clique-forming.
 A number of workers complain that the freedom to pick your workstation can lead to the creation of exclusive “cliques,” which can promptly turn any business culture toxic.